This selfie above China's balloon was taken over Missouri. Here's how we know that

 It's actually not an impossible task, and I laid my process in a Twitter thread earlier today (Another Twitter user reached the same conclusion several hours earlier).

-For starters, it is possible to look up roughly where the balloon was on the date the military said the photo was taken, Feb.
+For starters, you can look up roughly where the balloon was on the date the military said the photo was taken, Feb.
 3. There were several reports of the balloon passing over the Midwest, moving from near Kansas City towards St. Louis.

 Next, check for landmarks in the photo.
 Far off on the horizon there's a river which is clearly visible, along with some high altitude clouds.
 A quick review of publicly available satellite data revealed there was a front of clouds along the Mississippi River that day.